Disabled Facilities at Falls Creek

 If you have any questions or requirements regarding access and parking, please contact the parking supervisor on (03) 5758 1203 prior to your visit.

-Falls Creek has a huge range of accommodation which is best researched here
+Falls Creek has a huge range of accommodation.

 One of the features of Falls Creek in winter is that the village for a large part of the snow season has snow covered roads that provide a ski in ski out resort.
 Whilst being a great feature of the ski village, it inherently presents problems for people with limited accessibility, particularly if confined to a wheelchair.